snap-stanford/snap/ReadMe.txt

   motifs :
-  	Counts the number of occurrence of every possible subgraph on K nodes in the network. ncpplot :
+  	Counts the number of occurrence of every possible subgraph on K nodes in the network. motifcluster :
+  	Implements a spectral method for motif-based clustering. ncpplot :
 	Plots the Network Community Profile (NCP). netevol :